sfa-siard/siard-suite/README.md

 Run the release task to create a new patch version and push it to remote.
 The GitHub Actions will create the deliverables.

-__NOTE: the official GitHub Release has to be created manually by BUAR!__
+__NOTE: the official GitHub Release has to be created manually by BAR!__

 While the versioning scheme looks like it's semver it is actually not!
 The major and minor version represent the supported SIARD Format version (currently 2.2)